What materials are required to complete an application?

 Is there a place where my child can receive medical attention?

 A Student Health Center is located on the second floor of the Granito Center.
 The Center is staffed by nurse practitioners.
 Students are not charged for appointments and services except for certain medications or tests.

 Can my child bring a car to campus?
 Is one necessary?

 Students are allowed to bring cars on campus.
 Every car must be registered with the Security Office to obtain a proper parking permit.
 Students can sign up for a parking permit, at no additional cost, when they register for classes.
-There are many stores and other amenities within easy walking distance of the campus, and a College shuttle provides transportation to locations on campus.
+There are many stores and other amenities within easy walking distance of the campus, and a College shuttle provides transportation to classes at night.